 As an unincorporated association, there are still many measures your not for profit can put in place, to ensure that you have appropriate financial reporting and make sure that you keep correct and up to date records.
 In this case, committee members have the oversight role in seeing that the charity is properly run.
 A set of rules can also ensure the proper governance of the non-profit and that the charity meets its obligations as required.

-If you are unsure whether your registered charity is meeting its obligations or if you require assistance as a Board Member of a charity, get in touch with our lawyers on 1300 544 755.
+If you are unsure whether your registered charity is meeting its obligations or if you require assistance as a Board Member of a charity, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
 We can address compliance issues to help you improve your systems and procedures.
 We can also help you from start to finish with not for profit structuring, set up, registration and winding-up.